-Discount factors have been determined for the cash-generating unit and reflect their respective risk profiles as assessed by management.
+Discount factors have been determined for the cash-generating units and reflect its risk profile as assessed by management.

-Impairment losses for the cash-generating unit reduce first the carrying amount of any goodwill allocated to that cash-generating unit, with any remaining impairment loss charged pro rata to the other assets in the cash-generating unit.
-In allocating an impairment loss, the Company shall not reduce the carrying amount of an asset below the highest of its fair value less costs of disposal or its value in use and zero.
+Impairment losses for the cash-generating units reduce first the carrying amount of any goodwill allocated to that cash-generating unit, with any remaining impairment loss charged pro rata to the other assets in the cash-generating unit.
+In allocating an impairment loss, the Company does not reduce the carrying amount of an asset below the highest of its fair value less costs of disposal or its value in use and zero.

 With the exception of goodwill, all assets are subsequently reassessed for indications that an impairment loss previously recognized may no longer exist.
-An impairment charge is reversed if the assets' recoverable amount exceeds its carrying amount only to the extent of the new carrying amount doesn't exceed the carrying value of the asset had it not originally been impaired.
+An impairment charge is reversed if the assets' recoverable amount exceeds its carrying amount only to the extent of the new carrying amount does not exceed the carrying value of the asset had it not originally been impaired.